When people think about building design, they usually imagine this is the undisputed realm of the architect. Not so!

-After making the initial phone contact with you, your Design Consultant will visit you at your home to discuss your requirements in more detail and to measure your existing home.
+After making an initial phone contact with you, your Design Consultant will visit you at your home to discuss your requirements in more detail and measure your existing home.

-The goal of this meeting with you is to determine your needs (and maybe some wants) for additional space, any renovations you would like to undertake to your existing home while your additions are being built, as well as your budget for these works.
+The goal of this meeting with you is to determine your needs (and maybe some wants) for additional space, any other renovations you would like to undertake to your existing home while your addition or extension is being built, as well as your budget for this work.

-With these points in mind, your Design Consultant can then move to the next step of preparing a detailed no cost, obligation free Design Proposal for your consideration.
+With these points in mind, your Design Consultant can then move to the next step of preparing a detailed, and at no cost to you, obligation-free Design Proposal for your consideration.

 Step 3: Presentation of the Design Proposal